fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 > _Planned Feature_

 ## Strings.
 The `string` type represents a sequence of UTF-8 codepoints, also known as `runes`.
 Each rune is stored internally as 1-4 bytes and can be represented as an `int`.
+See [`type string`]({{<relref "/docs/toc/modules#type-string-trait">}}).

-Under the hood, Cyber implements 6 different internal string types to optimize string operations, but the user just sees them as one type and doesn't need to care about this detail under normal usage.
+Under the hood, Cyber implements 5 different internal string types to optimize string operations.

 Strings are **immutable**, so operations that do string manipulation return a new string.
 By default, small strings are interned to reduce memory footprint.